fluxrider/playlist_shuffle/README.md

 ## In Order

 Let's compare our metrics with a sequence that loops, but isn't shuffled.
 Now the distance between each entry is ideal, but the variance is zero.
-In other words, listener knows which song will come next.
+In other words, the listener knows which song will come next.

 ```C
 uint32_t next() {